 You will learn in-person on the highest classroom in Europe on Level 50 of One Canada Square in Canary Wharf, London.
 You will be taught by academics from the UCL School of Management, the business school of University College London, one of the world’s leading universities.
 Your peers will be a diverse group of mid-senior level executives from a range of industries, bringing a wealth of different experiences.

 UCL’s strong emphasis on research and progressive approach to teaching means your course will be based on the most up-to-date understanding of how artificial intelligence is used in real-life businesses.
 On completing the course you should feel confident in your ability to implement AI projects in your organisation.

-UCL School of Management was ranked 1st in the UK in the latest Research Excellence Framework.
-Choosing the UCL Executive Negotiations Programme gives you access to world-leading academics who combine their unique research with real-world practical solutions.
+In the latest Research Excellence Framework, 95% of the UCL School of Management’s research was considered world-leading and internationally excellent.
+Choosing the UCL Artificial Intelligence for Business Programme gives you access to world-leading academics who combine their unique research with real-world practical solutions.

 Bart Vanneste is an Associate Professor (Reader) in the Strategy & Entrepreneurship group of the UCL School of Management.
 His research focuses on corporate strategy, relationships between organisations and machine learning.

 Bart is widely published in prestigious journals and wrote the book Corporate Strategy: Tools for Analysis and Decision-Making.
 He is active in management education and was awarded the Management Best Teacher Award by UCL School of Management.

 Alistair Moore is a Lecturer (Education) in the Operations and Technology group of the UCL School of Management.
 He is a computer scientist with more than 10 years experience in AI/ML, UX design, marketplaces, mobile and early-stage tech innovation.
 He was on the founding team of UCL spin-out Satalia.com and venture backed Wearepopup.com.